From business matters to personal legal issues.

-Any parent who learns their child has been arrested for drinking or possessing alcohol understandably has reason to be concerned.
+Any parent whose child has been arrested for drinking or possessing alcohol has reason to be concerned.

-Under South Carolina law, it is illegal for a person under the age of 21 to purchase, consume, or possess alcohol, including beer, wine and liquor.
-Though the crime is a misdemeanor, the consequences can be serious for a young person.
+Under South Carolina law, it is illegal for a person under the age of 21 to purchase, consume, or possess alcohol, including beer, wine, and liquor.
+Though the crime is a misdemeanor, the consequences can be serious.

-If this charge results in a conviction, your son or daughter could face jail time or fines, as well as driver’s license suspensions.
-He or she would also be required to complete an alcohol education or prevention program approved by the Department of Alcohol and Other Drug Abuse Services.
+If convicted, your son or daughter could face jail time or fines, as well as driver’s license suspensions.
+They would also be required to complete an alcohol education or prevention program.
 Your child could end up with a criminal record, causing problems in seeking employment and jeopardizing education opportunities and eligibility for financial aid.

-There are ways to soften or avoid the consequences of underage alcohol charges, though, and the experienced attorneys at Morton & Gettys have helped many clients in Rock Hill and York County find solutions that have protected their futures.
+There are ways to soften or avoid the consequences of underage alcohol charges, though.
+The experienced attorneys at Morton & Gettys have helped many clients in Rock Hill and York County find solutions that have protected their futures.

 The first step involves thoroughly examining the case and the evidence.
-Our attorneys are well aware that merely being arrested or issued a citation does not mean someone is guilty of that offense.
-Our first step always is to vigorously pursue evidence of innocent.
+Merely being arrested or issued a citation does not mean someone is guilty.
+Our first step always is to vigorously pursue evidence of innocence.

-Depending on the circumstances of the case, the best option might be to pursue a dismissal of the charges or to request to have your child enrolled in the Alcohol Education Program.
-The AEP makes it possible for certain offenders to avoid jail entirely and also offers the opportunity of expunging the arrest record.
+Sometimes, the best option is to pursue a dismissal of the charges or to request to have your child enrolled in the Alcohol Education Program.
+The AEP makes it possible for certain offenders to avoid jail and also offers the opportunity of expunging the arrest record.

 If your child is in trouble, contact us for a consultation.
-We’ll work with you to build a strategy geared toward the best possible outcome for your child now as well as for protecting his or her future.
+We will work with you to build a strategy geared toward the best possible outcome for your child now as well as for protecting his or her future.